bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:23 PM CT, March 10</p>
+<p class="updated_time"> Latest data: 11:36 PM CT, March 10</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 78°, which is 11° **warmer** than yesterday.
-Tomorrow is expected to be 9° *colder* than today.
+Tomorrow is expected to be 10° *colder* than today.

 Currently:

 - 68°
-- Mostly Clear
+- Breezy and Overcast
-- 88% humidity
+- 85% humidity
 - 18 mph wind
-- 27% cloud cover
+- 90% cloud cover
 - 46 AQI 🟩
-- 0.7 inches of rain expected in the next 48 hours
+- 0.89 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>